seiya1223/techcasestudies/_drafts/2016-12-21-Mobile-DevOps-template.md

 - What was worked on and what problem it helped solve.

-- DevOps practice area improved.
+- DevOps practice areas improved.

 - Pointers to references or documentation.